According to recent data from the American Bankruptcy Institute, there were 1.2 million personal bankruptcy filings in the United States in 2012.

 If it’s increasingly difficult for you to cover all your bills, you find yourself using credit cards to pay for basic necessities, or you’re currently considering any type of debt consolidation program, you may be on the road to bankruptcy.

-However, there are several other reasons why some people end up going bankrupt – and sometimes it’s linked to factors out of their control.
+However, there are several other reasons why some people end up going bankrupt – and sometimes it’s linked to factors out of their control, in case you find yourself in the middle of this situation we have heard very good things about this bankruptcy attorney in Lake County, Indiana so if you need some help near there then they are an excellent option.

 Here are five reasons people file for bankruptcy protection: